XRPLF/XRPL-Standards/XLS-20/README.md

 ## 1.6.
 Uniqueness property of the `NFTokenID`
 The `NFTokenID` is ensured to be unique by using its `Sequence` number structure, and by imposing a restriction on deleting accounts.
 ### 1.6.1.
 NFT `Sequence` Construct
-The `Sequence` of a NFT is the lowest 32-bit of its `NFTokenID`.
+The `Sequence` of an NFT is the lowest 32-bit of its `NFTokenID`.
 It is computed by adding the `FirstNFTokenSequence` with `MintedNFTokens` to produce a monotonically increasing number.

-By adding the `FirstNFTokenSequence` offset, we can prevent the NFT `Sequence` from starting at 0 whenever the issuer recreates their account.
+Adding the `FirstNFTokenSequence` offset prevents the NFT `Sequence` from starting at 0 whenever the issuer recreates their account.
 This helps to ensure that the `NFTokenID` remains unique.

 ### 1.6.2.
 Account Deletion Restriction
 An account can only be deleted if `FirstNFTSequence + MintedNFTokens + 256` is less than the current ledger sequence (256 was chosen as a heuristic restriction for account deletion and already exists in the account deletion constraint).

 The proposal adds a restriction because simply having the `NFTokenID` is not enough to prevent the issuer from making a duplicate `NFTokenID`.
 There are rare cases where the authorized minting feature could still allow a duplicate to be made.

-Without this restriction, the following example demonstrates how duplicate NFTokenID can be reproduced through authorized minting:
+Without this restriction, the following example demonstrates how a duplicate NFTokenID can be reproduced through authorized minting:

 1. Alice's account sequence is at 1.
 2. Bob is Alice's authorized minter.